Yarli/https-ssl-cert-check-zabbix/README.md

-Script to check validity and expiration of TLS/SSL certificate for given host, port and (optional) servername for TLS SNI.
+Simple Zabbix script and template for checking validity and expiration of TLS/SSL certificate for given host and port.
 Adapted from selivan/https-ssl-cert-check-zabbix

 **Installation on Zabbix server**